estuary/flow/site/docs/reference/Connectors/materialization-connectors/Snowflake.md

 If you haven't yet captured your data from its external source, start at the beginning of the [guide to create a dataflow](../../../guides/create-dataflow.md).
 You'll be referred back to this connector-specific documentation at the appropriate steps.
 :::

-### Setup

-TODO - probably.
-Pre-requisites seem potentially complex and we may need setup steps for this one.

 ## Configuration

 To use this connector, begin with data in one or more Flow collections.